omnisoho/typescript-101/README.md

   return console.log(`Server listening at http://localhost:${port}`);
 });
 ```
-This could be .ts file to run a simple server.
+This could be a .ts file to run a simple server.

 <br/>